"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 Confidence isn't about being perfect or having all of the answers.
 Confidence is about having such a strong sense of self that, even when you mess up, you're strong enough to admit that, right your wrongs and try again.
 You see errors also as a sign of growth; especially when you are able to learn from them.
 And since confident people are all about growth…there you go.

-They Hate Stagnation
+9. Confident People Hate Stagnation

 Remember how I said that confidence is about being sure of yourself?
 When you're in that kind of head and heart space, failure doesn't scare you.
 And because it doesn't, you are totally open to taking risks, trying new things and being a trailblazer rather than a follower.
 In fact, you'd rather fail miserably and know that you tried than stick to a formula or routine just so you won't have to step outside of your comfort zone.